digitallinguistics/transliterate/README.md

-# transliterate
+# Transliterate

-A small JavaScript library for transliterating and/or sanitizing strings
+A small JavaScript library for transliterating and/or sanitizing strings.
+Works on Node (LTS) or in the browser.